anoopkarnik/Compiler-flipbook-python/README.md

 6) *.flip = Files containing sample codes in our language

-Example Run:
+## Example Run:

-chmod +x fc
+1) We first make our bash file executable - "chmod +x fc"

-./fc trial.flip output.mp4
+2) We then run the bash file with two arguments our sample code and output file name - "./fc trial.flip output.mp4"